 For your brake lights (and maybe reversing bulbs in an automatic), you will need to park the car next to a surface you can see the light reflected in and push the pedal.
 You should be able to see the light through the back window.

 Even if all of your car’s lights are in good working order, it can definitely be of benefit to upgrade to a brighter set of headlight bulbs.
-We sell some exceptional headlight upgrades from the likes of Philips and Osram.
+We sell some exceptional headlight upgrades from the likes of Ring and Osram.

 For driving during the day, you could look to fit a set of daytime running lights with vibrant LED bulbs delivering the kind of illumination that reduces the risk of accidents in the daytime, as well as poor conditions.